sgeos/sgeos.github.io/_posts/2016-02-08-getting-started-with-ion-dtn-3-4-0-on-freebsd.markdown

 ---
 I was reading Wikipedia articles about things like the [interplanetary internet][wikipedia-interplanetary], [InterPlaNet][wikipedia-ipn] and [delay-tolerant networking][wikipedia-dtn].
-Ultimately I decided I wanted to serve a web page over DTN.
+I wanted to try to serve a web page over DTN.

 This post covers installing [ION-DTN][ion-dtn] on FreeBSD.
+There are a few usage examples, including a very crude scripted web server, after the installation instructions.

 ## Software Versions
 {% highlight sh %}